 Pink-banded Sallow Moth

-Xanthia tatago is a distinctive small to medium-sized moth (FW length 13–15 mm) with a lemon-yellow forewing marked with reddish-purple that flies west of the Cascades and in the eastern portion of our area during fall.
+Xanthia tatago is a distinctive, small to medium-sized moth (FW length 13–15 mm) that flies west of the Cascades and in the eastern portion of our area during fall.
+It has a bright lemon-yellow forewing extensively marked with reddish-purple spots on the costa in the distal median and proximal subterminal areas.
 The forewing has a pointed and slightly falcate apex.
-It is bright yellow, extensively marked with purplish spots on the costa, in the distal median and proximal subterminal areas.
 The fringe is checkered yellow and purple.
 All of the transverse lines, including the median and subterminal lines, are comprised purplish spots.
 The orbicular spot is marked by two purplish spots.
 The large figure-eight shaped reniform spot is evident as the yellow filling surrounded by the dark median area, as a small purple in the upper portion and a larger and slightly darker spot in the lower.
 The claviform spot is absent.
 The hindwing is light yellow with faint reddish to gray discal spot and patchy postmedial line.
 The head and collar are orange-brown to purple-brown and the remainder of the thorax is yellow.
 The male antenna is filiform.

 This species can readily be identified by its bright yellow and purplish forewing.
 Other yellow to orange fall-flying moths lack the spotted pattern of this species.